 ⇒ Where can I find out the school term dates?

 Click here for a link to Norfolk County Council’s school term dates calendar…

 ⇒ How do I access my child’s examination timetable?

-Each child is given a copy of their timetable.
-If you need another copy please contact the Examination Officer at the school.
+Each child is given a copy of their individual timetable and copies of the full timetable are posted on the website (visit Exams and GCSEs page…).
+If you require another copy of an individual timetable then please contact the Examination Officer at the school.

 ⇒ How does the school ensure students stay safe online?

 Students learn about various aspects of e-Safety in many of their lessons and through special assemblies.
 Click here to view our E-Safety Policy…